GNiklasch/GWO-glitch-visualization/doc/Rationale.md

 This list pretty much describes what the GWO glitch plotter can actually do.

-And except for the sample rate it's in the same order as the input elements and output illustrations in the web application UI.
+And except for the sample rate it's in nearly the same order as the input elements and output illustrations in the web application UI.

 ## Data constraints